How To Market A Book Online In Three Easy Steps

 Perhaps you have news about a recent press release for your book or recent book signings.
 Don’t forget to add a little SEO that you have learned.

-You can either update the post, which Google will hopefully see and help your ranking.
+You can update the post, which Google will hopefully see and help your ranking.
 But your original publishing date will remain unless your blog has an updated date function.

 4. Encourage comments